-Dr. Florian Heinemann is general partner and co-founded the firm in 2012.
+Dr. Florian Heinemann is a General Partner and co-founded the firm in 2012.

 He is responsible for the functional areas of marketing, CRM and business intelligence.